 During the performance of a federal project, a government contractor release of contract claims statement can blindside contractors.
 In good faith, they believe that once the agency gets the benefit of services that they will be paid.
 Cases show that is simply not true.

-Unfortunately, many appeals at the various boards of contract appeal show that contractor release of claims forms can be a tricky subject.
+Unfortunately, many appeals at the various boards of contract appeal show that government contractor release of claims language can be a tricky subject.

 Before signing documents that could essentially bar any future rights to a federal contract claim, you should get professional help.
-Too many small and large businesses have lost contractor release of claims cases on appeal simply because they do not quite understand the risks and contract release language contained in the agreement.
+Too many small and large businesses have lost FAR release of claims cases worth millions on appeal.

-What is The General Rule of Law in FAR Contractor Release of Claims Statement?
+General Rule of Law – FAR Release of Claims Language?